 Visual elements

 Adding the right image to your email footer is the cherry on top of the cake!
 It will help the recipient to make a personal association with you and your brand.
-So what images are right for a professional email footer?
+So what images are right for a professional signature?

 - Minimize logos and banners.
-It’s totally acceptable to put a company logo or a banner in your email footer.
-Not only does it help tie in your email with your brand-building efforts, but it creates a sense of cohesion throughout your marketing and communications materials.
-However, avoid cluttering your signature with logos and banners.
-They can add GBs to your recipient’s inbox and appear salesy.
+While including a company logo can enhance brand cohesion, excessive images can clutter your signature and appear overly promotional.
+They can add GBs to your recipient's inbox and appear salesy.
 Keep your branded images preferably around 50kb.

 How to format your email signature